-One of the best coffee shops in La Jolla for "Instagrammable" latte art and MILLENNIAL menu favorites
+One of the best coffee shops in La Jolla for "Instagrammable" latte art and millennial menu favorites

 5. Sugar and Scribe

-Even though Sugar and Scribe is more of a bakery and bistro, their solid coffee bar earns them a spot on the list of the best coffee shops in La Jolla.
+Even though Sugar and Scribe is more of a bakery and bistro, their solid coffee bar earns them a spot on this list.
 Dark Horse Coffee Roasters beans are used to provide quality lattes and espressos.

 If you’re looking to pair your morning brew with a sweet treat, this is your spot.
-Home to Food Network Champion Chef Maeve, Sugar and Scribe has a strong reputation in the bakery world and was voted the best bakery in 2017 by San Diego Magazine and La Jolla Village News.
+Home to Food Network Champion, Chef Maeve, Sugar and Scribe has a strong reputation in the bakery world and was voted the best bakery in 2017 by San Diego Magazine and La Jolla Village News.

-Since Sugar and Scribe is a full-service restaurant, this really isn’t a place to just order a coffee and work on your laptop like the other coffee shops on this list.
+Since Sugar and Scribe is a full-service restaurant, this really isn’t a place to order a coffee and work on your laptop like the other La Jolla coffee shops on this list.